DRACULATudor/CPP01/README.md

 make

-or, if there is no Makefile:
+Or, if there is no Makefile:

 c++ -Wall -Wextra -Werror -std=c++98 *.cpp -o program

 Run the program:

 ./program

 Project Structure